daviddob/Autolab/examples/README.md

   autograde_timeout: 180
   autograde_image: autograding_image
   release_score: true
+  makefile: autograde-Makefile
+  tarfile: autograde.tar
+book_keeping:
+  interface_number: 1000

 ```
-the only hiccup on this file is that the name field must be the same as the file and top level folder name
+this file must be named properties.yml

+name: must be url safe

+handin: times are seconds after epoch in UTC

+book_keeping: the interface number will be used to provided migration steps if the system changes too much to support old versions

 problems even if there is only 1 must be denoted as a list
 ~~~
 autograde-Makefile, autograde.tar
 ~~~
-will contain your assessment files to ship to tango and be graded with naming is standardized to avoid complications.
+will contain your assessment files to ship to tango and be graded, names of these must be provided in the YAML file

 assessment2 is an assessment without autograding same rules apply as assessment1 the only difference being the assessment.yml file does not contain the autograder section